damienlethiec/after-le-wagon/README.md

 1. [Exercism] to test your skills with great coding challenges
 1. [Ruby Monk], chill design & enteresting exercices
 1. Cool podcasts like [Syntax] and [Le Ruby Nouveau]
-1. How to [automate] your linting in Rails with Rubocop (+ don't forget to integrate it in your text editor)
+1. A new way to [setup your front in Rails], by a former Le Wagon student
 1. Do you want more?
 Check this [resource] by a former student with a ton of miscellaneous cools links ! :star2: